Nigeria has a diverse topography consisting of plains, plateaus, and hills.

 Nigeria’s topography is quite similar to other West African countries like Ghana, Mali and Burkina Faso.

-See here a list of 10 cities in Nigeria and their elevation above sea level.
+Below is a list of major cities in Nigeria with their corresponding elevation above sea level.